chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 ---
 # Chapter 3

-* Now your sources and uses of cash.
+* Know your sources and uses of cash.
 * Know whether it's an operating, investing, or financing activity.
 * Know the dupont equation.
 Know what each term means.
   * Profit margin, equity multiplier, etc...